Numbers Don’t Lie: 71 Stories to Help Us Understand the Modern World

 He taught environmental science at the University of Manitoba.
 Bill Gates has said several times that Smil is one of his favorite writers.

-This book is a bunch of short chapters (71, as the title says) where Smil just talks about…things he finds interesting?
+This book is a bunch of short chapters (71, as the subtitle says) where Smil just talks about…things he finds interesting?
 Most of them have something to do with industrial demographics or statistics – how the world works according to the numbers.

 Examples: